 The Norwood Scale is a common system that classifies male pattern baldness hair loss into several groups.
 This classification system was the original criterion of James Hamilton in the 1950s.
 Later modified by O’Tar Norwood in the 1970s, the scale adopted the name of the latter.
 But is oftentimes referred to as the Hamilton-Norwood scale.
-Although isn’t a reliable measure, the Norwood scale is endorsed as the standard hair loss classification system.
+Although isn’t a reliable measure, the Norwood scale is endorsed as the standard hair loss classification system and is commonly used as part of consultations for hair transplants in Turkey.
 This system classifies male pattern baldness 7 distinct categories.

 What Are The Benefits Of The Norwood Scale?